 is currently an Assistant Professor at Miami University with a dual appointment in the Department of Geography and the Institute for the Environment and Sustainability.
+She directs the Sustainable Landscapes and Communities Research Lab (SLCRL).

-In 2011-2013 she was a postdoctoral researcher funded by a NSF- U.S. Forest Service Urban Long Term Research Area Exploratory (ULTRA-Ex) grant that was awarded to the Science Team of Chicago Wilderness, in Chicago IL.
+In 2011-2013 she was a postdoctoral researcher funded by a NSF - U.S. Forest Service Urban Long Term Research Area Exploratory (ULTRA-Ex) grant that was awarded to the Science Team of Chicago Wilderness, in Chicago IL.

 From Fall 2009 to Spring 2011 she was a postdoctoral teaching fellow at Furman University funded by a Mellon Foundation grant through the Associated Colleges of the South programs in sustainability and the environment.